 Head out into the peaceful countryside east of Bourton on this 4.6-mile/7.4km Bourton-on-the-Water to Wyck Rissington walk.
 Walk through nature reserves and water meadows, and across two of the smallest rivers in the Cotswolds to a charming village with 17th-century stone houses, a village green and a church where composer Gustav Holst was once the organist.

-The route starts in the town of Bourton-on-the-Water on the banks of the River Windrush.
+The route starts in the village of Bourton-on-the-Water on the banks of the River Windrush.
 Bourton is one of the most popular destinations in the Cotswolds and can be packed in summer, so if you fancy escaping the crowds this two-hour walk is the perfect way to do it.

 The walk heads east through the Greystones Farm Nature Reserve and Salmonsbury Meadows, crossing the River Eye and River Dikler on the way to the village of Wyck Rissington – the smallest of the four Rissington villages (after Great, Little and Upper).
 You then head across farmland towards Rissington Mill before looping back towards Bourton along the edge of a lake.

 The Bourton-on-the-Water to Wyck Rissington walk takes around two hours.
 It’s an easy route with flat paths and quiet country roads, incorporating part of the Oxfordshire Way.